NKU-liu1114/OS/README.md

 # OS
-This is a repository for cperating system learning.
+This is a repository for operating system learning.